USEPA/epanet-manual/docs/analysis_algorithms.rst

   ..
 This is a comment that will not appear in the compiled document

   The method used in EPANET to solve the flow continuity and headloss equations that characterize the hydraulic state of the pipe network at a given point in time can be termed a hybrid node-loop approach.
 Todini and Pilati (1987) and later Salgado et al. (1988) chose to call it the "Gradient Method".
 Similar approaches have been described by Hamam and Brameller (1971) (the "Hybrid Method) and by Osiadacz (1987) (the "Newton Loop-Node Method").
 The only difference between these methods is the way in which link flows are updated after a new trial solution for nodal heads has been found.
 Because Todini's approach is simpler, it was chosen for use in EPANET.

   Assume we have a pipe network with :math:`{N}` junction nodes and :math:`{NF}` fixed grade nodes (tanks and reservoirs).
 Let the flow-headloss relation in a pipe between nodes :math:`i` and :math:`j` be given as:

   .. math::
-     :label: eq:headloss
+     :label: eq:pipe_headloss

      H _{i} -H _{j} =h _{ij} =rQ _{ij}^{n} +mQ _{ij}^{2}